-On January 21, 2017, following a year of discernment, the Boards of Directors of the Connecticut, Massachusetts and Rhode Island conferences unanimously approved a Resolution to form a new Conference.
+The vote had been proposed by the three Boards of Directors, who on January 21, 2017, following a year of discernment, unanimously approved a Resolution to form a new Conference.

-A Prayer Calendar related to the proposal, with new entries each week between March and the Annual Meeting, is now available online and via email.
+A Prayer Calendar related to the proposal, with new entries each week between March and the Annual Meeting, was made available.
 Read more.

 Be it resolved that the __________ Board of the ______________ Conference of the UCC adopts the following statement of intent: